 Figure 1.
 Lateral view of a worker of the red imported fire ant, Solenopsis invicta Buren.
 Photograph by David Almquist, University of Florida.

 RIFA is native to central South America.
 It is also established in the U.S. and Australia (Queensland, near Brisbane - as of 2001) (Shattuck and Barnett 2005).

-It has been reported in Antiqua and Babuda, Bahamas, the British and U.S. Virgin Inslands, Cayman Islands, Hong Kong, Malaysia, Singapore, Taiwan, Trinidad and Tobago, and the Turks and Caicos Islands (ISSG 2006).
+It has been reported in Antigua and Barbuda, Bahamas, the British and U.S. Virgin Islands, Cayman Islands, Hong Kong, Malaysia, Singapore, Taiwan, Trinidad and Tobago, and the Turks and Caicos Islands (ISSG 2006).

 Populations in New Zealand and mainland China are either currently eradicated (N.Z.) or undergoing eradication (China) (ISSG 2006).

 In the U.S., RIFA was first introduced from Brazil into either Mobile, Alabama, or Pensacola, Florida, between 1933 and 1945.
 However, the RIFA infests Puerto Rico, and all or part of many southern and western states from Maryland to southern California (Mobley and Redding 2005).